 This veggie is healthy too!
 It’s rich in Vitamin C, riboflavin, potassium, vitamin A, iron, thiamin, and beta carotene – which helps blood count increase, maintaining blood pressure, and increasing immune support.

-If you’re looking for a recipe that uses garlic chives, check out my Stir Fry Bean Sprouts and Garlic Chives recipe!
+If you’re looking for a recipe that uses garlic chives, check out my Stir Fry Bean Sprouts and Garlic Chives or Chinese Garlic Chives Pancakes!

 In case you’re not very familiar with snow peas, it’s a very popular veggie used in Chinese cooking.
 Here’s some additional info about this delicious and healthy vegetable!

 You can buy snow peas fresh or frozen from the grocery store.
 I prefer fresh, and actually many grocery stores will have them already washed and packaged, ready to eat.
 You can eat snow peas cooked or raw.

 A very popular to cook snow peas is to stir fry it (which is what we will do in this recipe.)
 To eat raw, you can add in salads and serve with dressing.